hewank74/cicd-pipeline-train-schedule-git/README.md

     npm start

-Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) this is a trial for the link of the github and jenkins
+Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000) this is a trial for the link of the github and jenkins for the second time